Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/crash-ping.rst

           ipc_channel_error: <error string>, // Optional, contains the string processing error reason for an ipc-based content crash
           IsGarbageCollecting: "1", // Optional, if set indicates that the crash occurred while the garbage collector was running
           LowCommitSpaceEvents: <num>, // Windows-only, present only if >0, number of low commit space events detected by the available memory tracker
+          MemoryErrorCorrection: <type>, // Windows-only, indicates the type of ECC memory in use, see below
           MozCrashReason: <reason>, // Optional, contains the string passed to MOZ_CRASH()
           OOMAllocationSize: <size>, // Size of the allocation that caused an OOM
           RemoteType: <type>, // Optional, type of content process, see below for a list of types